 Once it’s locked in place the rack is amazing secure and wobble free.
 You can be confident the bikes are secure and highway speeds and on the bumpiest of roads to get to your favorite off road spot.

 The Thule T2 is durable and reliable.
-The ratcheting mechanism to lock the bikes down on the rack is easy to rotate and move, even covered in dirt and mud.
+The quick release ratcheting mechanism to lock the bikes down on the rack is easy to rotate and move, even covered in dirt and mud.

-The T2 has a cable locking system for securing your bike to the rack so you can be assured your bikes are still there when your vehicle is unattended.
+The T2 has a cable lock system for securing your bike to the rack so you can be assured your bikes are still there when your vehicle is unattended.

 If I were to really complain about something it would be the cables.
 They are not very thick or long.